fps697608/AWS-ECS-Workshop/101-Get-Started-with-Amazon-ECS-Service/README.md

 * Open a new browser tab, paste the external link and press Enter.
 In the browser, we should be able to see an **_Hello World!_** message.

   ![browser2.png](../images/browser2.png)

+#### Conclusion

+You have learned how to create task definition and launch container on Amazon ECS.